ejnguyen1/cse15L-lab-report/lab-report3.md

 written_2/non-fiction/OUP/Fletcher/ch5.txt
 written_2/non-fiction/OUP/Fletcher/ch9.txt
 ```
 This command is similar to the example two photos above, but there are more file paths shown.
 This is because the given string "Paradox" isn't case sensitive, so files containing "paradox" and "Paradox" are returned.
+This command is helpful for finding all uses of a specific word in a file or directory.

 Here's another example:
 ![Image](https://user-images.githubusercontent.com/122569733/218236330-39acb0f5-9d7a-43b1-8794-46c3d1e79cbf.png)